alevchuk/minibank/README.md

 ```
 arch
 ```
-if you get "arch64" your good to proceed.
+if you get "arch64" you're good to go (continue with this manual).
 Otherwise, this manual will not work (maybe you have have older hardware that's 32-bit only or you downloaded the wrong SD card image).

 ## Heat